rsform/jacquard/README.md

   - Generic implementation of atproto moderation/labeling client-side filtering/tagging via traits
   - Implementations for Bluesky and other types on best-effort basis
   - Demonstration options for use while avoiding Bluesky namespace or AppView infrastructure
+- **Websocket Subscriber-sent message control traits/code**
+  - Primarily useful for Jetstream or other custom Websocket services
-- Fixed some Data value type deserialization issues
+- Fixed some `Data` value type deserialization issues

 > [!WARNING]
 > A lot of the streaming code is still pretty experimental.
 The examples work, though.\